jadebustos/workshop-rhel8-edge/06-deploying-serverless-application.md

 ## Checking the RHEL for Edge server

-When we deployed the RHEL for Edge we also deployed a containerized web application.
-This application is published in a non-secure registry in the RHEL 8 Server.
+When we deployed the RHEL for Edge we configured a systemd unit for the **core** user named `pre-pull-container-image.service` that pulls the container image **192.168.1.222:5000/httpd:prod** (this application is published in a non-secure registry in the RHEL 8 Server).
 If you connect to that server:

 ```console
 [root@rhel8edge ~]# podman images